 Probiotics for Horses: Gut Health, Digestion, and Performance

-Gut Health and Performance in Horses: Why Digestion Matters
+Gut Health & Performance in Horses: Why Digestion Matters

 Gut health plays a central role in horse performance, influencing how efficiently a horse converts feed into energy, maintains hydration, and recovers from training.
 Because horses rely on hindgut fermentation to produce a large portion of their energy, digestive stability directly affects stamina, consistency, and overall performance.